 Clinic renovation is being done holistically and will enable the delivery of dramatically improved health care to tens of thousands of people.
-This includes an expanded clinic building; housing for expectant mothers; lecture area; staff housing for nurses and nurses’ aides; as well as fencing, electrical, water, sewage, and disposal facilities.
+This includes an expanded clinic building; housing for expectant mothers; lecture area; staff housing for nurses and nurses’ aides; as well as security, electrical service, running water, sewage and medical waste disposal facilities.
 The cost of each clinic rebuild project is more than $300,000.
-The local communities have strong ownership of the program, and will produce by hand, all 500,000 bricks required for each clinic.
+The local communities have strong ownership of the program and will produce by hand all 500,000 bricks required for each clinic.
 They will also maintain the clinics after they have been completed.

 Work began first at Chikwizo in September 2013 and one year later the clinic was placed into operation - ahead of schedule and under budget!
-Work began on the second clinic, Nyahuku, in March 2015, and was completed by July 2016.
-Work began on Dendera in August 2016, and was dedicated on Jan.
+Work began on the second clinic, Nyahuku, in March 2015 and was completed by July 2016.
+Work began on Dendera in August 2016 and was dedicated on Jan.
 13, 2018.
 Dindi and Mashambanhaka were completed in 2021.
-We now have 3 more clinics to go, and funding for Dindi has been secured.
-We expect construction to begin in the near future.
-Our continued progress depends on our ability to raise the necessary funds for the remaining two clinics.
+We now have just one more clinic, Chindenga, to go.
+We have raised more than $50,000 in funding so far, and construction at Chindenga has begun.
+Our continued progress depends on our ability to raise the remaining funds for the Chindenga clinic.

 Your support will make life not only better, but perhaps possible, for the thousands of local villagers who depend on these clinics for their basic medical needs.
 You can make a contribution by going to www.nyadire.org and clicking on the green “Donate” button.